 Each quarter Monitor requires trusts to submit a limited set of indicators of forward financial risk to highlight the potential for any future material financial breaches of the Authorisation.
 Where trusts inform Monitor that one or more of these indicators are present at a trust, Monitor will consider whether a meeting with the trust to discuss them is appropriate.
 Following this meeting, Monitor may request the preparation of plans or the provision of other assurances as to an NHS foundation trust's capacity to mitigate any potential risk.
-These indicators do not of themselves affect Monitor's risk ratings or trigger formal escalation have a full understanding of the current and future financial position, and how it relates to the external environment in which the trust operates and the strategy of the trust;
+These indicators do not of themselves affect Monitor's risk ratings or trigger formal escalation

-In order to certify on financial performance, Monitor would expect boards to:

-maintain systems to monitor and regularly report on financial performance to the board and be confident of the basis of preparation and accuracy of the financial performance information being reported;

-review and challenge financial performance on an on-going basis;

-use forecasting and extrapolation of current and historical trends to help predict future financial performance;

-have a full understanding of the basis on which the certification is given.
+In order to certify on financial performance, Monitor would expect boards to: $\ \square$ have a full understanding of the current and future financial position, and how it relates to the external environment in which the trust operates and the strategy of the trust; □ maintain systems to monitor and regularly report on financial performance to the board and be confident of the basis of preparation and accuracy of the financial performance information being reported; □ review and challenge financial performance on an on-going basis; $\ \square$ use forecasting and extrapolation of current and historical trends to help predict future financial performance; $\ \square$ have a full understanding of the basis on which the certification is given.
 Where there is evidence that a board may not be meeting Monitor's financial risk requirements, Monitor is likely to explore the basis for a board's certification.

-Governance (service performance)

-have a full understanding of the basis on which healthcare targets are measured as included in the be confident that they are receiving accurate information as to current and expected levels of performance against each of the healthcare targets and any performance risks;

-Risk Assurance Framework;

-use forecasting and extrapolation of historic trends to help predict future performance;

-satisfy themselves that systems are in place to ensure risk to delivery has been properly assessed;

-maintain systems to monitor and regularly report on performance

-Governance (Learning disabilities)

-NHS foundation trust boards are required to certify that their trusts meet requirements below at the annual plan stage and in each quarter.
-Failure to do so will result in the application of the service performance score for this indicator.

-- a) Does the NHS foundation trust have a mechanism in place to identify and flag patients with learning disabilities and protocols that ensure that pathways of care are reasonably adjusted to meet the health needs of these patients? - b) Does the NHS foundation trust provide readily available and comprehensible information to patients with learning disabilities about the following criteria: treatment options;

-complaints procedures; and
+Governance (service performance) ☐ have a full understanding of the basis on which healthcare targets are measured as included in the Risk Assurance Framework; □ be confident that they are receiving accurate information as to current and expected levels of perfo ormance against each of the healthcare targets and any performance risks; use forecasting and extrapolation of historic trends to help predict future performance; sati sfy themselves that systems are in place to ensure risk to delivery has been properly assessed mai ntain systems to monitor and regularly report on performance Go vern ance (Learning disabilities) an nual undation trust boards are required to certify that their trusts meet requirements below at the plan stage and in each quarter.
+Failure to do so will result in the application of the service nance score for this indicator. a) Does the NHS foundation trust have a mechanism in place to identify and flag patients with learning disabilities and protocols that ensure that pathways of care are reasonably adjusted to meet the health needs of these patients? b) Does the NHS foundation trust provide readily available and comprehensible information to patients with learning disabilities about the following criteria: □ treatment options; \square complaints procedures; and □ appointments? c) Does the NHS foundation trust have protocols in place to provide suitable support for family carers who support patients with learning disabilities? d) Does the NHS foundation trust have protocols in place to routinely include training on providing healthcare to patients with learning disabilities for all staff? e) Does the NHS foundation trust have protocols in place to encourage representation of people with learning disabilities and their family carers? f) Does the NHS foundation trust have protocols in place to regularly audit its practices for patients with learning disabilities and to demonstrate the findings in routine public reports?

-appointments?

-- c) Does the NHS foundation trust have protocols in place to provide suitable support for family carers who support patients with learning disabilities? - d) Does the NHS foundation trust have protocols in place to routinely include training on providing healthcare to patients with learning disabilities for all staff?

-- e) Does the NHS foundation trust have protocols in place to encourage representation of people with learning disabilities and their family carers? - f) Does the NHS foundation trust have protocols in place to regularly audit its practices for patients with learning disabilities and to demonstrate the findings in routine public reports?